-PTSD is associated with an increased rates of type 2 diabetes, obesity, glucose dysregulation, inflammation, metabolic syndrome and depression.
+PTSD is associated with increased rates of type 2 diabetes, obesity, glucose dysregulation, inflammation, metabolic syndrome, and depression.

 This retrospective analysis of VA records from 2008 to 2015 identified 1,598 patients with PTSD and free of diabetes.
 They compared those with symptom improvement against those without symptom improvement.